Beavers (Scouting): Japan

 Beaver Scouts (Japanese: ビーバースカウト) started in Japan in 1986.
 Like all of the Scout Association of Japan units, Beavers have been coed since 1995.
-Beavers are the youngest age group in Scouting Japan, a two year programme that covers 1st and 2nd grades.
+Beavers are the youngest age group in Scouting Japan, a 2-year programme that covers 1st and 2nd grades.

 Mexico

 In Asociación de Scouts de México, A.C. there was a Beaver Section, but it has been closed down.
-However, there are many beaver groups or "castores" in Spanish working unofficially in parallel.
+However, there are many beaver groups or "castores" in Spanish working informally in parallel.

 New Zealand

 Scouts New Zealand has a programme called Keas for this age group.
-A kea is a New Zealand parrot.
+Kea is a New Zealand parrot.

 South Africa

-In 2019, Scouts South Africa launched a Meerkats programme for children age 5 and 6.
+In 2019, Scouts South Africa launched a Meerkats programme initially started by Sherley Southworth, and formally recognised under Chief Scout Dr. Brendon Hausberger, for children aged 5 and 6.
 The motto "Stand Tall" is based on the upright posture of a meerkat standing guard near its burrow.

 Switzerland

-Various troops in Switzerland also have Beavers (in some Cantons also called Fünkli, Füchse or Murmeli), but they are not officially recognised by the Swiss Guide and Scout Movement.
+Various troops in Switzerland also have Beavers (in some Cantons also called Fünkli, Füchse or Murmeli) but they are not formally recognised by the Swiss Guide and Scout Movement.

 They usually only wear the troop's neckerchief but have no uniform.

 United Kingdom

 The Scout Association

-The Scout Association officially recognised Beavers in 1986, but there had been a fully fledged Beaver section in Northern Ireland since 1966, plus informal colonies in other parts of the UK country for many years prior to 1986.
-The programme is run for 5¾ to 8 year olds, and precedes Cubs.
+The Scout Association formally recognised Beavers in 1986, but there had been a fully-fledged Beaver section in Northern Ireland since 1966, plus informal colonies in other parts of the UK for many years before 1986.
+The programme is run for 5¾ to 8-year-olds and precedes Cubs.

 The Beavers section currently makes up the largest proportion of participants within The Scout Association in the United Kingdom, with many colonies having waiting lists, some of which may have several times as many waiting as there are actual members.

 The uniform is a turquoise sweatshirt or T-shirt, with the group colours for the neckerchief.
 The motto, shared with the rest of the UK Scout Association sections, is "Be Prepared".

 Baden-Powell Scouts' Association

 The Baden-Powell Scouts' Association recognised Beavers in 1982, although some Groups do not operate Beaver colonies as they were not part of Baden-Powell's concept.
-The programme serves five to eight year olds, and is followed by Wolf Cubs.
+The programme serves 5 to 8-year-olds and is followed by Wolf Cubs.

-The uniform is a vest that can be many colours, with the group colours for the neckerchief.
+The uniform is a vest that can be of many colours, with the group colours for the neckerchief.
 Some groups also issue Beavers with caps.